-STUDENT ENTRY ONLY:

-NO ACCESS BY PARENTS/CHAPERONES/VISITORS of K-8 STUDENTS

-between 7:30-8:30am & 2:30-3:30pm
+STUDENT ENTRY ONLY; NO ACCESS BY PARENTS/CHAPERONES/VISITORS of K-8 STUDENTS between 7:30-8:30am & 2:30-3:30pm

-It is important that all members of the school community observe the traffic rules and policies.
+It is important that all members of the school community observe and follow the traffic rules, policies, and directions issued by dismissal staff.
 Families, please be mindful and respectful of these procedures for the safety of our students and staff.
 It is necessary to share these policies with designated person(s) who drop off and/or pick up your student(s).
 Please be aware and adhere to the speed limit signs.